jfalcou/eve/doc/manual/functions/logical/if_else.rst

 Function object performing a logical selection between two :ref:`Values <concept-value>` of same element type according to a :ref:`Value <concept-value>`or a :ref:`logical Value <concept-logicalvalue>`.
+The element-wise scheme is: if the first parameter is 'true' returns the second parameter else the third.

 ********
 Synopsis